Battle of Blore Heath

-The Battle of Blore Heath was a battle in the English Wars of the Roses.
-It was fought on 23 September 1459, at Blore Heath in Staffordshire.
-Blore Heath is a sparsely populated area of farmland, two miles east of the town of Market Drayton in Shropshire, and close to the village of Loggerheads, Staffordshire.
+The Battle of Blore Heath took place during the English Wars of the Roses on 23 September 1459, at Blore Heath, Staffordshire.
+Blore Heath is a sparsely populated area of farmland two miles east of the town of Market Drayton in Shropshire, and close to the village of Loggerheads, Staffordshire.

 Background

 After the First Battle of St Albans in 1455, an uneasy peace held in England.
 Attempts at reconciliation between the houses of Lancaster and York enjoyed marginal success.
 However, both sides became increasingly wary of each other and by 1459 were actively recruiting armed supporters.
 Queen Margaret of Anjou continued to raise support for King Henry VI amongst noblemen, distributing an emblem of a silver swan to knights and squires enlisted by her personally, whilst the Yorkist command under the Duke of York was finding plenty of anti-royal support despite the severe punishment for raising arms against the king.

-The Yorkist force based at Middleham Castle in Yorkshire (led by the Earl of Salisbury) needed to link up with the main Yorkist army at Ludlow Castle in Shropshire.
-As Salisbury marched south-west through the Midlands the queen ordered Lord Audley to intercept them.
+The Yorkist force based at Middleham Castle, Yorkshire (led by the Earl of Salisbury) needed to link up with the main Yorkist army at Ludlow Castle in Shropshire.
+As Salisbury marched south-west through the Midlands, the queen ordered Lord Audley to intercept them.

-The battle
+Battle

 Audley chose the barren heathland of Blore Heath to set up an ambush.
 On the morning of 23 September 1459 (Saint Thecla's day), a force of some 10,000 men took up a defensive position behind a 'great hedge' on the south-western edge of Blore Heath facing the direction of Newcastle-under-Lyme to the north-east, the direction from which Salisbury was approaching.

 Yorkist scouts spotted Lancastrian banners over the top of a hedge and immediately warned Salisbury.
 As they emerged from the woodland, the Yorkist force of some 5,000 men realized that a much larger enemy force was awaiting their arrival.
 Salisbury, instead of disbanding or withdrawing his army, immediately arranged his troops into battle order, just out of range of the Lancastrian archers.
 To secure his right flank, he arranged the supply wagons in a defensive laager, a circular formation to provide cover to the men.
 Fearing a rout, Yorkist soldiers are reported to have kissed the ground beneath them, supposing that this would be the ground on which they would meet their deaths.

 The two armies were separated by about 300 metres on the barren heathland.
 A steep-sided, wide and fast-flowing brook ran between them.
 The brook made Audley's position seemingly impenetrable.

-Initially, both leaders sought unsuccessfully to parley in an attempt to avoid bloodshed.
+Initially, both leaders attempted to parley in an attempt to avoid bloodshed.
 In keeping with many late medieval battles, the conflict opened with an archery duel between the longbows of both armies.
-At Blore Heath, this proved inconclusive because of the distance between the two sides.
+At Blore Heath, that proved inconclusive because of the distance between the two sides.